storreglosa/genetic_ant-colony-optimization_transport/README.md

 # Genetic_algorithm_vehicle_routing

-This project is an application of genetic algorithm in the context of transportation engineering.
-We use a genetic algorithm to solve vehicle routing problems.
+This project is a review of the ant colony optimization algorithm and the genetic algorithm and their applications on transportation engineering.

-Here you are going to find a brief review of the theoretical framework of this metaheuristic together with a deployment in python code.
-In addition, we are going to be talking about the application of this framework in transportation engineering context
+Here you are going to find a brief review of the theoretical framework of these metaheuristic together with a deployment in python code.
+In addition, we are going to be talking about some of the application of these framework in the transportation engineering context

 ## Installation guide